 Yuga, however, crosses it even further.
 From kidnapping the sages, one of them being a little boy, to his eventual betraying Hilda when he reveals he doesn't care about Lorule's fate and plots to becoming a God and bring further destruction.

 That One Level: The Ice Ruins.
 It's a very treacherous Slippy-Slidey Ice World with very narrow pathways and tough enemies throughout the dungeon.
 If you don't have trouble with it on Normal Mode, you're surely going to on Hero Mode.

 Getting all 50 StreetPass medals too.
 Given that it's a Socialization Bonus, it's already pretty much impossible in many parts of the world, and some of the challenges are annoying even then (kill Dark Link in under 10 seconds, kill Dark Link without moving, use a Bee/Golden Bee/Sand Rod/whatever in the battle).
 While the game can generate Dark Links on its own, it takes 4-5 hours for each one and putting the system in sleep mode doesn't count, and due to the nondescript appearance of the NPC running the system, it's easy for players to end up ignoring him completely and never turning StreetPass on for the game which means that getting StreetPasses even via relays tends to be disproportionately rare.
+It doesn't help that Shadow Links vanish after losing against them too, giving only one chance per fight.
 So despite being able to get a Bonus Boss out of the deal, many completionists are ignoring this one too.

 While the Advanced Treacherous Tower is a lot fairer than the above two, it can still be very challenging, especially if you go into it in Hero Mode without fully upgrading your sword and tunic.